Jump in hiring fuels optimism for US economic recovery

 “The recovery really has some legs, some momentum now,” said Odeta Kushi, deputy chief economist at First American Financial Corp.

-The strong jobs report, in suggesting the economy is on the mend, could complicate President Joe Biden’s struggle to push through his $1.9 trillion COVID-19 relief package, which passed the House and is before the Senate.
+In suggesting the economy is on the mend, the strong jobs report could complicate President Joe Biden’s struggle to push through his $1.9 trillion COVID-19 relief package, which passed the House and is before the Senate.

-It would provide, among other things, $1,400 checks to most adults, more money for weekly unemployment benefits and another round of aid to small businesses at a time when many Americans have seen their income shrivel and have fallen behind on rent, mortgages and other bills.
+It would provide, among other things, $1,400 checks to most adults, hundreds more in weekly unemployment benefits and another round of aid to small businesses at a time when many Americans have seen their income shrivel and have fallen behind on rent, mortgages and other bills.

-“We’re always happy to see positive jobs numbers,” Brian Deese, Biden’s top economic adviser, said on CNBC.
-“What you’re seeing is that we still have a long way to go.”
+White House press secretary Jen Psaki said Friday that the job gains have been too slow and that much higher unemployment rates among Hispanic and Black Americans show the need for more aid.
+She noted that it will take several years to recover from the pandemic layoffs.

+“This is unacceptable,” Psaki said.
+“Congress must pass the American Rescue Plan now so we can get Americans back to work.”

-For one thing, about 4 million people who have lost jobs have stopped looking for work and so are not classified as unemployed.
-If those were included, along with a separate group that was misclassified as working, the unemployment rate would be 9.3%, according to Oxford Economics.
+About 4 million people who have lost their jobs have stopped looking for work and so are not classified as unemployed.
+If they were included, along with a separate group that was misclassified as working, the unemployment rate would be 9.3%, according to Oxford Economics.

 Still, one year after the pandemic triggered a sudden recession, economists are increasingly optimistic that hiring will accelerate in the coming months as Americans seize the opportunity to once again travel, shop, attend sporting events, go to the movies and eat at restaurants.